omtp-reference/Linux_for_nonLinux_folks/markdown/debian-and-derivatives/installing-desktop-apps.md

 ##### Install LibreWolf

-LibreWolf is a custom version of Firefox, focused on privacy, security and freedom.
+LibreWolf is a custom version of Firefox, focused on privacy, security, and freedom.
 [LibreWolf](https://librewolf.net/)

 ```bash